-- Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.
+• Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

+• Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses.

+• Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems.

+• Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.
 In order to ensure that tap water is safe to drink, the Environmental Protection Agency prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

 Your water source is the combined flow of the South and East Branches of the Codorus Creek.
 The Company's two lakes, Lake Williams and Lake Redman (William H. Kain County Park), are located on the East Branch of the Codorus Creek and are both used to release water into the Creek during periods of drought or other low-flow conditions.
-Water can also be transferred from the Susquehanna River to the head of Lake Redman during drought.
+Water can also be transferred from the Susquehanna River to the head of Lake Redman during drought, as we experienced for the first time in 2023.